wayneluke/vB5-Documentation/release_notes/vBulletin 5.7.1.md

 # vBulletin 5.7.1 Changes and Updates

-A preview release of vBulletin Connect 5.7.1 is available for download customers.
-Preview releases should not be used on production servers and are meant for testing purposes only.
+vBulletin Connect 5.7.1 is now available for download. vBulletin Cloud customers will be automatically upgraded in the upcoming weeks.

 ## Front End Changes

 ### Terms of Service page

+A Terms of Service page is becoming necessary on modern websites.
 A blank "Terms of Service" page has been added to hold this information.
-To add your terms to this new page, you can edit the terms_of_service_page phrase in the AdminCP.
+To add your terms to this new page, you can edit the terms_of_service_page_text phrase in the AdminCP.
 On new installations, this page will be automatically linked in the Footer navigation.
+It can be accessed at `/terms-of-service`

+We cannot provide you with the text that should go on your own terms of service page.
+However, there are generators that can create these for you on the web.
+You can also consult your legal advisor about a terms of service page.

+If you already have a terms of service page, you can update the target of the footer link within the AdminCP under Settings -> Options -> Privacy Options.

 ### Additional Issues